The vision of Elephanatics was created by co-founders Fran Duthie, Dr Jake Wall, Christina Toms, and Dr Andrea Duthie.

 Fran’s unyielding concern and desire to bring awareness to the elephant poaching crisis in Africa spurred her to form Elephanatics, the first elephant advocacy organization to be established in Vancouver, BC.
-Its main goal is to help the long-term survival of the African and Asian elephant by means of conservation, education, and action.
+Its main goal is to help the long-term survival of the African elephant by means of conservation, education, and action.

 DR JAKE WALL